-Late on that evening of April 23, the 1st Battalion had been ordered to retire the dozen or so kilometres to the relative calm of Arras.
+Late on that evening of April 23, the Newfoundlanders had retired the dozen or so kilometres to the relative calm of Arras.

-(Preceding page: The City Hall of Arras and its clock-tower in 1919 after some four years of bombardment by German artillery - from a vintage post-card)
+(Right above: The City Hall of Arras and its clock-tower in 1919 after some four years of bombardment by German artillery - from a vintage post-card)

-(Right: Newfoundland troops just after the time of Monchy-le-Preux - from The War Illustrated)
+(Preceding page: Newfoundland troops just after the time of Monchy-le-Preux - from The War Illustrated)

-The Battle of Arras had by that time been proceeding to its costly and inconclusive close in mid-month - May 15 - but the Newfoundland unit was not to be further involved in any coordinated offensive action - it had been too exhausted; this now would be a period when the 1st Battalion was to be posted in a nondescript fashion on the Arras Front, in and out of the quieter trenches.
+The Battle of Arras had by that time been proceeding to its costly and inconclusive close in mid-month - May 15 - but the Newfoundland unit was not to be further involved in any co-ordinated offensive action - it had been too exhausted; this now would be a period when the 1st Battalion was to be posted in a nondescript fashion on the Arras Front, in and out of the quieter trenches.